Fox News @ Night: Broadcast history

 On September 21, 2022, Trace Gallagher was named host of the program following the departure of Shannon Bream.
 Due to Gallagher living in California the show now broadcasts from Fox News' Los Angeles bureau.
-The show had been broadcast from Fox News' Washington D.C. bureau since its inception.
+The show had been broadcast from Fox News' Washington, D.C. bureau since its inception.

-Former Hosts

-Shannon Bream (2017—2022): Founding host of the show, departed the program on August 30, 2022 after she was named permanent host of Fox News Sunday.
-Replaced by Trace Gallagher.
+In June 2023, as part of a realignment of Fox News Channel's primetime schedule following the cancellation of Tucker Carlson Tonight, it was announced that Fox News @ Night would move back to 11 p.m. beginning July 17.